 Pain Assessment and Management in the Critically Ill Patient

-Pain ‘is a complex subjective phenomenon associated with actual or potential tissue damage’ (Prevost 2009).
+Pain is a 'complex subjective phenomenon associated with actual or potential tissue damage’ (Prevost 2009).

 Pain should be predicted in all patients and every action should be questioned for its possibility to cause pain or discomfort to the patient.
 Anticipation of pain allows alternative strategies to be considered or pre-emptive analgesics given (Mallet et al. 2013).

-Pain can be:
+Pain can be either:

 Critically ill patients should be assessed for pain on a regular basis and the frequency of assessment should be patient-specific and adjusted according to their risk.

 However, health professionals often underestimate patients' pain.
 This is one of the main reasons for inadequate pain management (Hamill-Ruth & Marohn 1999; Watt-Watson et al. 2001).

 Fear that the patients will become addicted to opiates